PerilousBooklet/TODO/life.md

   - [ ] Rust + GTK
 - [ ] Find a way to synchronize my FreeTube configs between my desktop and my laptop
 - [ ] Learn to write custom TeX classes
-- [ ] Document the answer to the question: is China a dictatorship?
 - [ ] Fix the AUR package for Rigs of Rods
 - [ ] Learn lua meta-tables and lua oop
 - [ ] Learn C basics (understand Guldoman's JSON sniffer)